Li Lisan: Back in China

 When Li returned to Shanghai, he was introduced by Chen Duxiu to join the Chinese Communist Party (CCP).
-The party assigned him to organize the labor activities in Anyuan Coal Mine (安源煤矿) in Pingxiang, Jiangxi.
-Being the most important labor work leader there, Li greatly increased the number of CCP members and perfected methods of organization.
+The party assigned him to organising labour activities in Anyuan Coal Mine (安源煤矿) in Pingxiang, Jiangxi.
+Being the most important labour work leader there, Li greatly increased the number of CCP members and perfected methods of organisation.
 By the end of 1924, there were only 900 CCP members throughout China, 300 of whom came from Anyuan Coal Mine.
-It was at this time that Li showed his great talent in labor work and organization in conjunction with Liu Shaoqi, who later became his deputy.
+It was at this time that Li showed his great talent in labour work and organisation in conjunction with Liu Shaoqi, who later became his deputy.

-Certainly, the Nationalists had a high opinion of Li's organisational skills; a secret report prepared during their rural pacification campaign in 1928 explained why they were having particular difficulties in Anyuan:The reason the Communist Party has such a deeply rooted and firm foundation at Anyuan is because in the past the Communists carried out comprehensive 'red education' at Anyuan.
+The Nationalists had a high opinion of Li's organisational skills; a secret report prepared during their rural pacification campaign in 1928 explained why they were having particular difficulties in Anyuan:The reason the Communist Party has such a deeply rooted and firm foundation at Anyuan is because in the past the Communists carried out comprehensive 'red education' at Anyuan.
 Six or seven years ago, the Anyuan workers were all country bumpkins…Not one of them could stand up at a meeting and say a word, let alone deliver a speech.
-Still less had any of them ever heard of organizing anything.
-It was only after the Communist bandit Li Lisan went to Anyuan…that the knowledge of how to organize became widespread.
+Still less had any of them ever heard of organising anything.
+It was only after the Communist bandit Li Lisan went to Anyuan…that the knowledge of how to organise became widespread.
 Now workers were speaking up at public meetings and even giving lectures!
-The Communists at Anyuan greatly valued education but they did not mechanically evangelize Communism like a missionary cramming a religious belief into a worker’s head.
+The Communists at Anyuan greatly valued education but they did not mechanically evangelise Communism like a missionary cramming a religious belief into a worker's head.
 At first they focused on literacy and basic knowledge.
-Every week they convened lectures as well as workers’ debate societies and study groups.
+Every week they convened lectures as well as workers' debate societies and study groups.